Asia shares pare gains on caution, oil falls again

 E-mini futures for the S&P 500 index were up 0.07%, while FTSE futures were flat, pointing to a subdued start for European markets.

-MSCI's gauge of Asia Pacific stocks outside Japan (.MIAPJ0000PUS) fell 0.36% in the afternoon session, wiping out morning gains.
-Hong Kong's Hang Seng Index (.HSI) declined 0.42%.
+MSCI’s gauge of Asia Pacific stocks outside Japan fell 0.36% in the afternoon session, wiping out morning gains.
+Hong Kong’s Hang Seng Index declined 0.42%.

-Japan's Nikkei 225 (.N225) inched down 0.19%, as losses in market heavyweights offset gains in drugmakers after Eisai Co's (4523.T) Alzheimer drug received U.S. regulatory approval.
+Japan’s Nikkei 225 inched down 0.19%, as losses in market heavyweights offset gains in drugmakers after Eisai Co’s Alzheimer drug received U.S. regulatory approval.

 Kyle Rodda, market analyst at IG, said there was a lack of catalysts for markets as investors were waiting on the sidelines for meaningful news and data points.